 A selection of scenes with the Parvo Model L

-[Note: figures in brackets show in hours, minutes & seconds approximately when the scene appears in a 2014 digitally restored version on YouTube by AVG (see Notes).
+[Note: figures in brackets show in hours, minutes & seconds approximately when the scene appears in the Lobster Films version of the film – see Notes.
 The scene can extend before and after the time shown which is just meant as a guide to locate it.
+Some brief shots of the camera lens and hand-cranking action have not been included.
 The approximate times would apply to most versions of the film].

-[00:01:09] Opening sequence (‘reflected’ image, the first of many – see Notes).
-The ‘miniature’ camera on top is also the Parvo Model L (reflected as well)
+[00:02:23] Opening sequence (reversed image) – the ‘miniature’ camera on top is also the Parvo Model L (reversed as well)

 Other scenes with the Parvo Model L

-[00:08:38] On the railway tracks (the camera isn’t very clear, and this is part of the Debrie ‘Interview’ camera [see below] sequence but it looks like an aluminium body)
+[00:10:05] On the railway tracks (the camera isn’t very clear, and this is part of the ‘Interview’ sequence but it looks like an aluminium body – could also be Model K)

 [00:42:59] Model L appears in traffic intersection sequence with Kinamo